cardano-scaling/website/monthly/2024-05-monthly.md

 ![](img/2024-04-mithril-participation.png)

 We have released the new Mithril distribution [`2418.1`](https://github.com/input-output-hk/mithril/releases/tag/2418.1).
-This release includes several critical updates and enhancements:
+This distribution includes several critical updates and enhancements:
 - A **breaking change** is introduced in **Mithril client / Mithril client CLI**:
   - The certificate chain structure has been modified to remove coupling with immutable file number.
   - The client **must be updated** to verify certificate chain.
 - We have switched the **memory allocator** to `jemallocator` on the signer and the aggregator to avoid memory fragmentation.
 - We have enabled the BLST `portable` feature by default in order to benefit from **runtime check** of intel ADX instruction set.

 Also, we have started the process of removing the deprecated `snapshot` command from the client which is superseded by the `cardano-db` command.
-This **change will be effective** with the release of the next Mithril distribution
+This **change will be effective** with the release of the next Mithril distribution.

 ### Transaction certification